 No. Currently, Zelle is only available to PNC customers with a Virtual Wallet or personal checking account.

-Zelle has replaced PopMoney in the PNC Mobile and PNC Virtual Wallet apps.
+Zelle has replaced PopMoney in the PNC Mobile App.
 However, you can continue to use PopMoney to send or receive money when you log into PNC Online Banking on a desktop computer.

 With Zelle, transactions typically occur in minutes between enrolled users.
 If the recipient does not enroll in Zelle within 14 days, the payment or request will expire.